 - Data cleaning - This implies making the raw data error free by taking care of issues such as missed values, redundant values, duplicate values etc.

-- Feature engineering - To extract the important features for the machine learning model to learn the patterns of the data set with solutions to similar inputs in future.
+- Feature engineering - To extract the important features for the machine learning model to learn the patterns of the dataset with solutions to similar inputs in future.

 Conclusion